alikureishy/ROBO-pick-and-place/writeup.md

 Both R0_6 and Rrpy are homogenous rotations between the base link and the gripper link.
 ```

-We can substitute the values we calculated for joints 1 to 3 in their respective individual rotation matrices and pre-multiply both sides of the above equation by inv(R0_3) which leads to:
+Note that we needn't include the rotation for the EE, because it has no rotation relative to J6.
+What we want now, to isolate the orientation problem from the overall IK analysis, is R3_6, which is obtained as shown below:

 ```
 R3_6 = inv(R0_3) * Rrpy
 ```

-This (above) is the rotation matrix of the spherical wrist (R3_6).
-And now, knowing this value allows us to decouple the IK analysis into the orientation piece, which we use next to derive the Euler angles (i.e, θ4, θ5 and θ6).
+We can now substitute the values we calculated for joints 1 to 3 in their respective individual rotation matrices, to obtain the evaluated form of R0_3, to solve for inv(R0_3).
+This (above) is then the rotation matrix of the spherical wrist (R3_6), which we can finally use to derive the Euler angles (i.e, θ4, θ5 and θ6), as shown next.